Check out the photo below. Do you see the problem?

 The white pipe sticking up out of the roof is a plumbing vent.
 The rubber boot at the base of the plumbing vent is part of the flashing kit for this vent, and the boot has dried out and split.
 Here’s another photo of a split rubber boot, taken from the same roof at a different location.

-I ought to inspect my own roof more often.
-This is what happens to those cheap rubber boots over time.
+This is what happens to rubber boots over time.
 They seem to last about 10 – 15 years here in Minnesota.
-Here’s water damage at a bathroom ceiling (not mine), which resulted from this defect.
+Here’s water damage at a bathroom ceiling, which resulted from this defect.

-It’s a simple product that can be easily installed in minutes, and comes with a lifetime warranty.
-Home Depot sells them for $18.84, which is more than twice the price of the traditional flashing pictured at the beginning of this post, but I think it’s worth the price.
-They come in 1-½”, 2″, 3″, and 4″ sizes, but for the record, the smallest vent that you’re supposed to have sticking up through your roof is 2″.
-The concern with smaller vents is that they could get blocked with frost too easily.
+It’s a simple product that can be easily installed in minutes and comes with a lifetime warranty.
+Home Depot sells them for around $25, which is a more expensive option than anything else, but well worth the price.
+They come in 1-½”, 2″, 3″, and 4″ sizes.